cosmos/sdk-tutorials/course-ida/setup.md

 The first time you open a Cosmos SDK project with Visual Studio Code, it offers to install a Go plug-in.
 You can go ahead and accept it.

 </HighlightBox>

+## Up Next

+Time to dive into the [next section](../academy/3-running-a-chain/node-api-and-cli.md) and learn all about running a node, API, and CLI.